-We assisted a Gibraltar company in the tracing and subsequent successful filing of a freezing order of its debtor’s local assets and in the main proceedings against the debtor in Gibraltar.
+We assisted a Gibraltar company in the tracing of assets and subsequent successful filing of a freezing order of its debtor’s local assets and in the main proceedings against the debtor in Gibraltar.
 We successfully defended the freezing order against the debtor’s application for review which was rejected.
 We continue to advise in relation to the main proceedings in Gibraltar and on matters of enforcement in Greece.

 We advised a Danish company in its defence against a claim lodged by its former distributor for the payment of damages allegedly arising from the termination of the distributorship.

 We advised a member of the SCA Group before the employment authorities in relation to a dispute arising from the implementation of a voluntary exit plan and termination of employment of all the company’s employees.